8 steps to buying a house

 Within a week of closing, the title company/ attorney will receive a clear to close.
 A clear to close will initiate a settlement statement, also known as a HUD (Housing and Urban Development), for the buyer and seller.
 This statement shows which costs go to where and who will pay for them, per the contract.
 This also confirms with the buyer how much they will need to bring to closing.

-Step 8: Get your keys
+Step 8: Get your keys!

-At closing you will get the keys to your new home!
+At closing you will get the keys to your new home.
 Congratulations!